PathwayCommons/guide/_primers/statistics/multiple_testing.md

 \end{equation*}
 $$

-This last term is precisely the expression for FWER and means that when all null hypotheses are true FDR implies control of FWER.
+This last term is precisely the expression for FWER.
+This means that when all null hypotheses are true, FDR implies control of FWER.
+You will often see this referred to as control in the *weak sense* which is another way of referring to the case only when all null hypotheses are true.

 Second, consider the case where only a fraction of the null hypotheses are true.
 Then $$m_0 < m$$ and if $$v > 0$$ then $$Q =\frac{v}{r} \leq 1$$.
 The indicator function that takes the value 1 if there is at least one false rejection, $$\mathbb{1}_{V \geq 1}$$ will never be less than Q, that is $$\mathbb{1}_{V \geq 1} \geq Q$$.
 Now, take expectations